litebird/litebird_sim/docs/source/scanning.rst

    the example above, this is done by the function :func:`.get_pointings`.

-3. The method :meth:`.Observation.get_pointings` returns a ``(N, 3)``
+3. The method :meth:`.Observation.get_pointings` returns a ``(D, N, 3)``
-   matrix, where the first column contains the colatitude :math:`\theta`, the second column the longitude :math:`\phi`, and the third column the orientation angle :math:`\psi`, all expressed in radians.
+   matrix, where D represents the detector index, N the index of the sample and the three final columns contain the colatitude :math:`\theta`, the longitude :math:`\phi`, and the orientation angle :math:`\psi`, all expressed in radians.
 These angles are expressed in the Ecliptic Coordinate System, where the Equator is aligned with the Ecliptic Plane of the Solar System.